9ns/sauce-playwright/README.md

 2. Navigate to the root of the project
 3. Install with ```npm install```
 4. Install playwright with ```npx playwright install``` if it isn't already installed

+The .env file is intentionally commented out of .gitignore to make setup of this project easier

 ### Package.json scripts for terminal